ELM PRUNING BAN from April 1 to September 30 *Every Year*

 Fire Hydrant Flushing

-From May to October, weather permitting, the Water and Wastewater Utilities department will be flushing fire hydrants throughout town.
+From May to October, weather permitting, the Water and Wastewater Services department will be flushing fire hydrants throughout town.
 When crews are in your neighborhood you may have some discoloration to the water in your home.
 This is normal and can be cleared by turning a tap on inside and/or outside your home to run the water for a short time.
 Thank you for your cooperation.

 Sewer Line Maintenance